COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 **Cellular Automaton:**

-* Upon looking up a guide on how to create a cellular automata I realised that the guide I planned to follow utilizes
+* Upon looking up a guide on how to create a cellular automata I realised that the guide I planned to follow utilizes a different game engine and a diffrnet programming language.
+This made it difficult to undertand the logic but with enough tracing and evaluation I was able to translate the code into pseudo code.
+I then used this pseudo code to begin the proccess within unity.

+I managed to translate the noise grid algorithm prettyu effortlessly into unity.
+However, getting each cell to recognise its neighbours got pretty tricky.
+As of now I utilize colliders to check for neihgbours and it works.
+Howvever this seems to be very slow and thus will need to come up with a better way.

+As for the cell manipulation process, I undertand the logic and belive that I'll be able to achieve this with ease once I figure out a way to inform each cell of its surrounding neighbours.

 ## Week 11 - Evaluation